 On the backend, by integrating an OMS with a retailer’s warehouse management system (WMS), the time warehouse workers spend locating and updating each order is cut down from minutes to milliseconds by keeping order status and details automatically up to date throughout the entire order lifecycle.

 And if there are any return exceptions, the OMS notifies a customer service rep to review and take actions.

 To help offset the costs of processing returns—and to perhaps deter serial returners—some retailers opt to withhold a restocking fee on returned items.
 For example, a consumer’s refunded amount would be $5 less than the original order if the retailer charges a $5 restocking or processing fee.
 An OMS orchestrates such post-purchase transactions and sends this transaction information to backend financial systems appropriately.

 While restocking fees may sound like an easy way to offset costs, there are some potential risks to consider.
 When surveyed, 79% of consumers expect free returns shipping, and 49% of retailers currently offer it—so it’s important to take that into consideration when making business decisions around the returns process.

-While the 2021 holiday returns season will be one for the record books, with the right order management system in their technology stack, retailers can successfully navigate these uncharted waters and create an exceptional customer experience.
+While this holiday returns season will be one for the record books, with the right order management system in their technology stack, retailers can turn what is usually a predictable liability into a growth opportunity.